-With ambitious sustainability goals to increase green energy usage and reduce its carbon footprint, T-Mobile is serious about going green – and non-profit Green America agrees
+With big sustainability goals, increasing green energy usage and approval by the Science Based Targets initiative for its ambitious carbon reduction goals, T-Mobile is serious about going green – and Green America agrees!

-T-Mobile has always been on a mission to change wireless for good, which includes making big commitments to take care of the environment – and following through on them!
-Those commitments have been recognized by the experts at Green America, a nonprofit focused on mobilizing businesses to solve environmental problems.
-Today they announced they have given the Un-carrier the highest grades among the top four telecoms – an A and B – on their Green America Wireless Scorecard.
+T-Mobile has always been on a mission to change wireless for good, which includes making big commitments to take care of the environment—and following through on them.
+Those commitments have been recognized by the experts at Green America, a nonprofit focused on mobilizing businesses to solve environmental problems, who today announced they have given the Un-carrier the highest grades among the top four telecoms—an A and B—on their Green America Wireless Scorecard.

-This year T-Mobile took home high marks in the two areas Green American scores: 1) green energy usage, measured by T-Mobile’s green energy reports provided to CDP (formerly known as Carbon Disclosure Project), and 2) green energy commitments that T-Mobile has disclosed publicly.
+This year T-Mobile took home high marks in both areas, 1) green energy usage, measured by T-Mobile’s green energy reports provided to the CDP (formerly known as the Carbon Disclosure Project) and 2) green energy commitments that T-Mobile has disclosed publicly.

-T-Mobile is contracted for enough green energy to meet nearly 60% of its RE100 commitment on a 2016 base year (see more on that below!).
-This includes deals with two wind farms - the Red Dirt Wind Project in Oklahoma (signed in 2017 and fully operational) and the Solomon Forks Wind Project in Kansas (set to open later this year) – which combined will provide more than 320 megawatts of green energy to T-Mobile, enabling the company to increase efficiencies and power its operations across the country, including retail stores, call centers and network operations.
+Today, T-Mobile uses enough green energy to meet nearly 60% of its RE100 commitment on a 2016 base year.
+A significant part of this commitment is fueled by a deal T-Mobile announced in 2017 with the Red Dirt Wind Project —to the tune of 160 megawatts.
+Later in 2019, when the Solomon Forks Wind Project opens in northwest Kansas, T-Mobile will draw a combined 320 megawatts from both wind farms enabling the Un-carrier to increase efficiencies and power the company’s operations across the country, including retail stores, call centers and network operations.

-A key factor for T-Mobile’s high mark in the green energy commitments category is its pledge to use100% renewable energy by 2021 through membership in RE100.
-The Un-carrier is the only major U.S. telecom in the RE100 bunch.
+Landing an A grade from Green America for green energy commitment is not easy.
+A key factor for T-Mobile’s high mark is its commitment to use100% renewable energy by 2021 through membership in RE100.
+The Un-carrier is the only U.S. telecom in the bunch.

-Another reason for the high mark: the company’s carbon reduction goals have been approved by the Science Based Targets initiative (SBTi).
-The SBTi helps companies align with what the latest climate science says is needed to help reduce catastrophic climate change, and keep the global temperature increase below 2 degrees Celsius.
+Another factor leading to Green America’s recognition of T-Mobile is the company’s carbon reduction goals being approved by the Science Based Targets initiative (SBTi).
+The SBTi helps companies align with the Paris Agreement, which determined that to reduce catastrophic climate change, we must keep the global temperature increase below 2 degrees Celsius.
 SBTi approval is based on a company’s commitment to set reduction goals to keeping global temperature down across scope 1, 2 and 3 emissions.
-T-Mobile aims to reduce scope 1 and 2 emissions by 95% and reduce scope 3 emissions per customer by 15% below 2016 levels by 2025.
-Here’s how:

-For more on T-Mobile’s sustainability efforts, visit T-Mobile.com/Sustainability.
+#WeWontStop!
+For more on T-Mobile’s sustainability efforts, visit: